 A skeleton and a woman holding a bird leaning on a large anchor flank the oval.

 An hour glass, a rake and a scythe, a wheat sheaf are engraved under the oval.
-The engraving at the top could be an infinity symbol.
+At the top is a ribbon tied into a bow.

 - symbolism -

-I could use the assistance of a sigillographer with this seal!
-My best guess is that it once belonged to a widow, the oval center suggests this, along with the facts that she is leaning on a large anchor and there is a skeleton where I presume her husband used to be.
-It's likely the couple were agricultural farmers.
+My best research shows that it once belonged to a widow, the oval center shield suggests this, along with the facts that she is leaning on a large anchor, symbolic of hope, and the skeleton where I presume her husband used to be.

 SCHONDEL could be the surname.